RohanMuthyala47/FPGA_Image_Haze_Removal/README.md

 - Extracts 3×3 RGB window using 4 line buffers
 - Outputs 9 pixels (in1 to in9) in parallel
-- Used in both DCP and TE stages
+- Used in both ALE and TE stages

-### 2. **DarkChannel**
+- Easily scalable to generate larger windows

+### 3. **ALE (Atmospheric Light Estimation)**

 - Computes per-pixel minimum(R, G, B)
 - Performs 3×3 spatial minimum using comparator trees
-- Outputs a grayscale dark channel pixel
+- Computes the dark channel per 3x3 RGB window

-### 3. **ALE (Atmospheric Light Estimation)**

-- Selects the top 0.1% brightest pixels from the dark channel
+- Selects brightest pixel from the dark channel of the frame
 - Calculates inverse atmospheric light for TE stage
 - Fully pipelined and stream-compatible